maneerat-wong/maneerat_repo/final_project_part3.md

 ## The project outline
 In this project, I want to show people the unique and surprising fact about my country,Thailand.
 Most people want to go to Thailand because of the tourism but I want to show other side of the country including culture and etc.

-There are 5 main parts :
+There are 4 main parts :

 1. Introduction (Make you feel excited and surprised on how popular Thailand is)
 2. What can you expect from this country?
 (Cultural aspect in the country and some interesting myst about Thailand)
 3. Is it safe to go? ( Well..I know that Thailand has so many very good and bad reputation about safety.
 Let's see which one is true.)
-4. What do tourist usually do?
-(Give an a grisp of the feeling of visiting there)
-5. Call to action (Book the tour!
+4. Call to action (Book the tour!
 Mark Thailand as your next destination!)

 ## A high-level summary of your project.